 Here is a good overview of PEM/PESE and a link to a video podcast:

-Examples of differential diagnostics in terms of differentiating between long-covid symptoms due to prolonged courses or organ damage due to the acute infection, worsening of existing diseases and late damage, and the post-infectious syndrome post-covid (with, among others, PEM, autonomic dysfunction, immune dysfunctions such as MCAS, cognitive dysfunction, and pain symptoms) can be found under the following two links to podcasts of ÖGAM:
+Examples of differential diagnostics in terms of differentiating between long-covid symptoms due to prolonged courses or organ damage due to the acute infection, worsening of existing diseases and late damage, and the post-infectious syndrome post-covid (with, among others, PEM, autonomic dysfunction, immune dysfunctions such as MCAS, cognitive dysfunction, and pain symptoms) can be found under the following three links to podcasts of ÖGAM:

 Projects